sye8/DocsToPdfConverter/README.md

 Converts docx, xls, xlsx, pptx into PDF

+**Since conversion doesn't maintain original formatting well, this project is no longer maintained**

 For docx conversion, [docx4j-export-FO](https://github.com/plutext/docx4j-export-FO) is needed

 Note for xls and xlsx to pdf conversion, any charts included in the spreadsheet will not showup in pdf (So far not supported).
 Suggestions are welcomed